Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 We must realize that we fail when placing ourselves in higher regard than our brothers and sisters!
 To not accept our inequity has more significance and is delusional.
 Get out the mirror, a humble sinner reflects.

 Caution yourselves to the awareness that the closer we come to sanctification, the higher the risk of attack by force not from our Father.
-To love and accept likeness among your faithful Christians will be imperative to building an army and the Kingdom.
+Therefore, loving and accepting likeness among your faithful Christians will be imperative to building an army and the Kingdom.

 We don’t worship in one place, but each is essential.
 Wherever you meet, build a fire with a burning flame that will not extinguish.
 Share God’s word in the commonality among churches, friends, and people worldwide.
 Please, God, humble us to stewardship.
 Your name is precious.
 Help us own our faults, but make us passers of the torch in spreading light and love.